 While you can always install a plugin to back up your site, a more secure method would be scheduling backups with your web host.
 Fortunately, Bluehost includes free automatic backups with its low-cost hosting plans.
 Get automatic website backups and reliable hosting with Bluehost for as little as $2.95 per month today.

-Here’s how to back up a WordPress website using a plugin in 5 easy steps:
+Here’s how to back up a WordPress website in 5 easy steps:

 1. Log In to WordPress